-• Mental and Behavioral Health Centers are facilities that provide evidence-based clinical services to treat mental health and behavioral disorders.

-• Substance Abuse Treatment Programs (SATPs) are community-based sites that treat addiction to drugs or alcohol.
-These sites may provide individual and group counseling, medical treatment, intensive outpatient treatment, case or care management, recovery support services, and peer supports.3

-• School-Based Health Centers (SBHCs) are primary care centers located within a public school, often in communities with poor health status and/or with limited access to health care services.
-These centers provide on-site care to students at the school.

-• Title X Family Planning Programs are federally-funded sites that provide family planning, contraception, screenings, and related reproductive-health clinical services primarily to low-income women.
+- Mental and Behavioral Health Centers are facilities that provide evidence-based clinical services to treat mental health and behavioral disorders. - Substance Abuse Treatment Programs (SATPs) are community-based sites that treat addiction to drugs or alcohol.
+These sites may provide individual and group counseling, medical treatment, intensive outpatient treatment, case or care management, recovery support services, and peer supports.3 - School-Based Health Centers (SBHCs) are primary care centers located within a public school, often in communities with poor health status and/or with limited access to health care services.
+These centers provide on-site care to students at the school. - Title X Family Planning Programs are federally-funded sites that provide family planning, contraception, screenings, and related reproductive-health clinical services primarily to low-income women.

 Health insurance coverage is essential to the ability to engage in primary care.
-Persons who are uninsured are often sicker,4 spend a greater proportion of their income on out-of-pocket health care costs, have greater difficulty accessing services,^{5,6} and are more likely to lack a usual source of care than their insured counterparts.7 in CD10 is greater than the citywide uninsured rate for this population.
-The uninsured rate among people ages 65+ in CD10 is also greater (Figure 2).
+Persons who are uninsured are often sicker, spend a greater proportion of their income on out-of-pocket health care costs, have greater difficulty accessing services, services, and are more likely to lack a usual source of care than their insured counterparts.

-Rates of adults who are uninsured vary across NYC (Figure 1), including approximately 19% of CD10 residents ages 18-64.
-The uninsured rate
+Rates of adults who are uninsured vary across NYC (Figure 1), including approximately 15% of CD11 residents ages 18-64.
+The uninsured rate in CD11 is lower than the citywide uninsured rate for this population.
+Uninsured rates among people ages 0-17 and 65+ in CD11 are also lower (Figure 2).